La-Kirby-Team/BDR-Project/readme.md

 ## Known Bugs

 ---

 ## Conclusion

 The **Wine Cave Inventory Management System** is an efficient solution for managing the inventory of a wine cellar.
-It tracks the availability of each wine, records sales, and helps manage suppliers, ensuring that the user is always aware of the stock levels and can avoid running out of any wine.
-The system's ability to generate inventory reports and low-stock notifications ensures that the cave is always well-supplied with its most popular wines.
+It tracks the availability of each wine, allows for adding and removing wines with a detailed reason, and helps manage suppliers.
+The system also allows users to view the history of inventory changes, ensuring full transparency and control over the wine cave's operations.

 ---